umijs/qiankun/docs/faq/README.md

    <script src="https://www.google.com/analytics.js"></script>
    ```

+5. If the development environment is OK but the production environment is not, check whether the `index.html` and `entry js` of the micro app are returned normally, for example, `404.html` is returned.

 If it still not works after the steps above, this is usually due to browser compatibility issues.
 Try to **set the webpack `output.library` of the broken sub app the same with your main app registration for your app**, such as:

 Such as here is the main configuration: